-- M. Institution and/or University shall mean Fayetteville State University and all of its academic and administrative units. - N. Member of the Campus Community shall mean a University employee or student. - O. Provost shall mean the Provost and Vice Chancellor for Academic Affairs who is the University's chief academic officer. - P. Report of misconduct shall mean a written complaint of a non-academic infringement of the Code that is made by anyone other than the Director of Student Conduct. - Q. Respondent shall mean any University student or student organization who must answer or respond to a report of misconduct or formal charge.
-"Respondent" shall also refer to a faculty member who responds to a student's appeal of an academic dishonesty charge. - R. Student shall mean any person who has accepted admittance to the University for student status and who is currently registered or enrolled as an undergraduate or graduate student or certificate program participant, whether matriculating or non-matriculating, full-time or part-time, resident, distance-learning, or commuter, paid or delinquent.
-Such a person shall also be considered a "student" during intersession/summer periods and University sponsored commencement events in which he or she is a participant. - S. Student Conduct Board (SCB) shall mean the disciplinary procedures board composed of students who address whether a student or student organization has violated the University's non-academic misconduct policy, other than the Sexual Misconduct and Interpersonal Violence Policy, of the Code. - T. Student organization shall mean a student group that has been officially recognized or sponsored by the University in accordance with the policies and guidelines of the University's Division of Student Affairs. - U. University official shall include any University employee exercising their assigned duties. - V. University premises means buildings or grounds owned, leased, operated, managed, controlled or supervised by the University. - W. University sponsored activity shall mean any activity or event on or off campus which is initiated, aided, authorized or supervised by the University. - X. Vice Chancellor shall mean the Vice Chancellor for Student Affairs. - Y. Weapon shall mean any object or substance designed or used to inflict a wound, cause injury, or incapacitate, including, but not limited to, a BB gun, air rifle, air pistol, hand gun, rifle, pistol, shotgun, or firearm of any kind, dynamite cartridge, bomb, explosive, fireworks of any kind, hazard materials of any kind, grenade, mine or powerful explosive, knife (including, but not limited to a Bowie knife and switchblade knife), machete, dirk, dagger, sword, sling shot, leaded cane, switch blade knife, black jack, metallic knuckles, stun gun, paint gun, bullet(s), razors and razor blades (except solely for personal shaving) and any sharp pointed or edged instrument (e.g., box cutters) and chemicals such as tear gas.
+- N. Institution and/or University shall mean Fayetteville State University and all of its academic and administrative units. - O. Member of the Campus Community shall mean a University employee or student. - P. Provost shall mean the Provost and Vice Chancellor for Academic Affairs who is the University's chief academic officer. - Q. Report of misconduct shall mean a written complaint of a non-academic infringement of the Code that is made by anyone other than the Director of Student Conduct. - R. Respondent shall mean any University student or student organization who must answer or respond to a report of misconduct or formal charge.
+"Respondent" shall also refer to a faculty member who responds to a student's appeal of an academic dishonesty charge. - S. State, Federal, or Local Law shall mean any rule or system of rules adopted by any federal, state or local agency, institution, organizational, legislative, judicial, or governing body.
+State, Federal, or Local Law shall include, but not be limited to, any statute, legislation, regulation, policy, ordinance, order, executive order, procedure, or any other rule. - T. Student shall mean any person who has accepted admittance to the University for student status and who is currently registered or enrolled as an undergraduate or graduate student or certificate program participant, whether matriculating or non-matriculating, fulltime or part-time, resident, distance-learning, or commuter, paid or delinquent.
+Such a person shall also be considered a "student" during intersession/summer periods and University sponsored commencement events in which he or she is a participant. - U. Student Conduct Board (SCB) shall mean the disciplinary procedures board composed of students who address whether a student or student organization has violated the University's non-academic misconduct policy of the Code.
+The SCB shall not determine responsibility in cases governed by the Prohibited Sexual Conduct Policy. - V. Student organization shall mean a student group that has been officially recognized or sponsored by the University in accordance with the policies and guidelines of the University's Division of Student Affairs. - W. University official shall include any University employee exercising their assigned duties. - X. University premises means buildings or grounds owned, leased, operated, managed, controlled or supervised by the University. - Y. University sponsored activity shall mean any activity or event on or off campus which is initiated, aided, authorized or supervised by the University. - Z. Vice Chancellor shall mean the Vice Chancellor for Student Affairs. - AA.
+Weapon shall mean any object or substance designed or used to inflict a wound, cause injury, or incapacitate, including, but not limited to, a BB gun, air rifle, air pistol, hand gun, rifle, pistol, shotgun, or firearm of any kind, dynamite cartridge, bomb, explosive, fireworks of any kind, hazard materials of any kind, grenade, mine or powerful explosive, knife (including, but not limited to a Bowie knife and switchblade knife), machete, dirk, dagger, sword, sling shot, leaded cane, switch blade knife, blackjack, metallic knuckles, stun gun, paint gun, bullet(s), razors and razor blades (except solely for personal shaving) and any sharp pointed or edged instrument (e.g., box cutters) and chemicals such as tear gas.